Ivis4ml/ssemQr/README.md

 ## Acknowledgement
 Special thanks must go to Yilun Zhang <3100105044@zju.edu.cn> for his contribution to the numerical optimization for the code and mathematical parts of the research.

+Special thanks must go to David López Carbonell <davidlc@unizar.es> for his contribution to the his PR[https://github.com/Ivis4ml/ssemQr/pull/3], which is a comprehensive refactoring of the C++ and R interface for L2 regression functions has significantly improved the ssemQr package by upgrading to double-precision arithmetic for better numerical accuracy, modernizing the Rcpp integration with native exports to replace outdated .Call() wrappers, and enhancing overall code quality and maintainability.
+These improvements not only make the codebase cleaner and more aligned with current best practices, but also ensure the package is more numerically stable and easier to maintain going forward